 Crone, Meccan Trade and the Rise of Islam (Piscataway, NJ: Gorgias Press, 2004).

-One example of this fear and contempt is that the house of Khadijah, Muhammad’s first wife, has been turned into a block of toilets.
+One example of this fear and contempt is that the house of Khadija, Muhammad’s first wife, has been turned into a block of toilets.
 Likewise, while radical clerics have repeatedly called for the demolition of the house in which Muhammad was born, the Saudis have used it as a cattle market for many years.
 Ziauddin Sardar, Mecca: The Sacred City (New York: Bloomsbury, 2014) 346-47.

 Many American mosques face southeast, based on Mecca’s direction on a flat map, while others face northeast, based on the shortest distance around the globe.